ogerbron/satellite6-content_views/README.md

 ### Publish and promote a content view

-Publish a new version of a content view and promote it to environment 'satellite_env'.
+Publish a new version of a content view and promote it to environment `satellite_env`.
+After a new version of a content view is created it is only available in the Library Lifecycle Environment.
+To make it available to other environments, a promotion of the version has to be done.

 ``` yml
 ---